voiceflow/runtime-client-js/README.md

 The `RuntimeClient` comes with additional `dataConfig` options for managing the data returned by `Context.getResponse()`.
 To summarize, there are four options currently available:

 1. `tts` - Set to `true` to enable text-to-speech functionality.
-Any speak traces returned by an interaction method will contain an additional`src` property with an `.mp3` string, which is an audiofile that will speak out the trace text.
+Any returned speak traces will contain an additional`src` property with an `.mp3` string, which is an audiofile that will speak out the trace text.
 2. `ssml` - Set to `true` to disable the `RuntimeClient`'s SSML sanitization and return the full text string with the SSML included.
 This may be useful if you want to use your own TTS system.
 3. `includeTypes` - Set to a list of trace types to specify the additional trace types you want to receive from `.getResponse()`.
-A speak-type trace is always returned.
+A speak-type trace is always returned by `.getResponse()`.
+For the full list of available trace types, see the API reference.
-4. `traceProcessor` - Set to a "trace processor" function which is automatically called whenever an interaction method like `.sendText()` has returned and received new traces.
+4. `traceProcessor` - Set to a "trace processor" function which will be automatically called whenever an interaction method like `.sendText()` receives new traces.

 The Samples section has some working code demonstrating some of the configuration options.